How to Make a Giving Day Work for Your Charity

-Giving Days have evolved over the past several years into a pretty standard part of fundraising.
-They often take place in a particular geographical area, such as a state or a city.
+Giving Days have evolved over the past several years into a standard part of fundraising.
+They often take place in a particular geographic area, such as a state or a city.

 The best known is #GivingTuesday, created to encourage charitable giving after Thanksgiving and offset the commercial (think BlackFriday) aspects of the holiday season.

 #GivingTuesday will be seven years old in 2019.
 Nevertheless, it has grown beyond all expectations.
 For instance, the most recent #GivingTuesday stats include:

 Why Should Your Nonprofit Participate in a Giving Day?

 Giving Days are not easy to pull off for individual nonprofits.
 It takes planning, enthusiasm, and good follow up.

 Some experts have questioned whether Giving Days impede giving because donors may participate in the Giving Day and then not give to their favorite charity's annual fund drive.
 Blackbaud, however, has pointed out that Giving Days can bolster annual giving when treated not as a one-off but an integrated component of overall fundraising.

 Because Giving Days take place online, they may be particularly useful in recruiting new donors.

 People in our digitized world are quite comfortable giving online, even if it's their first donation to a particular charity.
 Those donors also are more likely to switch later to offline giving than are offline donors to giving online.
 Neither method cannibalizes the other.